Answers to FAQs about Ultrasonic Cleaning

 On the other hand if you are removing blood, don’t use heat at all.

-What is a Sweep Mode?
+What is a sweep mode?

 Sweep mode is a small continuous variation of the ultrasonic frequency around a central value, such as 40 kHz ±3 kHz.